-More formally, each term your son or daughter's tutor, Housemaster/Housemistress and the SLT will review their Assessments (described above) to make sure they are showing that commitment to academic progress and will intervene quickly if not.
+More formally, as explained above, each term your son or daughter's tutor, Housemaster/ Housemistress and the SLT will review their Assessments to make sure they are showing that commitment to academic progress and will intervene quickly if not.

 Progress into the next academic year is conditional on fulfilment of academic and behavioural expectations, and entry into the Sixth Form and progress from L6 to U6 is dependent on an ability to benefit from higher studies, showing aptitude and maturity.
-The minimum requirements for Sixth Form entry are 6 GCSEs at grades 9-6 (or A-C for legacy qualifications) with specific grade requirements for chosen A-Level options.
+For Sixth-Form entry, the School generally suggests a minimum overall working level of 6 GCSEs at grades 9-6 to benefit fully from our provision.
+Individual subject choices are assessed, along with overall progression, at a number of key stages by the academic team according to the School's Progression into Sixth Form policy, available via Reception.